Tutorial: Using the PSR API

 Now we see available fields such as product_models, countries, brands, and so forth.

-We want to specify that our query should get products only for sale in the UK and with a status of Live.
+.
 Both of these values are specified at the product model level, so select product_models.ModelsInputType! to view the input options for the product model tier.

 Now we see the following fields:

-Our fields of interest here are country_codes, status_clusters, and merchant_ids.
+Our fields of interest here are country_codes

 Country Codes

-Looking at country_codes, we find this field takes a two-letter value for country.
+, we find this field takes a two-letter value for country.
 To get product data for products for sale in the UK, enter the following value:

 , country_codes: ["uk"]